SurveyCompo/surveycompo-doc/docs/data-models/screen.md

 - `htmlDescription`
 - `htmlFooter`

+Refer to the [Custom HTML](/customization/custom-html/) documentation for more information.

 !!! warning "Warning"

     Use valid HTML syntax and prioritize security.
 Avoid incorporating code from unknown sources or user input, as it could introduce vulnerabilities.

 ### Multiple Screens and Visibility Conditional Logic

 SurveyCompo supports multiple start and end screens for flexible survey design.
 Use the `visibleIf` setting to conditionally show screens based on survey responses or variables.

-!!! note "Note"

-    Details on conditional logic will be covered in subsequent sections.
+Refer to the [Conditional Logic](/advanced/conditional-logic) documentation for more details.

 ### Screen JSON Example